-Before you book an appointment, please watch this video by NHS Lothian Chalmers Sexual Health Centre and read our helpful checklist to make sure that a coil will be suitable for you.
+You can book a pre-assessment for a coil by calling our triage line on 0203 312 6614 Before you book an appointment, please watch this video by NHS Lothian Chalmers Sexual Health Centre and read our helpful checklist to make sure that a coil will be suitable for you.
 If you do not, then we will not be able to fit a coil at your first appointment and you will have to come back to the clinic again.
-If you have any questions about whether a coil is suitable for you, you can call the clinic on 020 3312 1225 for advice.
+If you have any questions about whether a coil is suitable for you, you can call the clinic on 020 3312 6614 for advice.

 We can fit and remove contraceptive implants.

-You can visit our walk-in clinic or book an appointment here to have an implant fitted or removed.
+Call our triage line on 0203 312 6614 to arrange n to have an implant fitted or removed.
 Please note that if you can’t feel your implant, we will need to refer you to a deep implant removal centre.
 Your GP or local contraceptive service can also refer you.

 - provide oral emergency contraception, or the ‘morning after pill’ – we can provide this up to five days after you have had unprotected sex.

 - fit emergency coils – we can provide you with an emergency coil up to five days (120 hours) after you have had unprotected sex or or within five days of the earliest time you could have released an egg.
-If you’re not sure when your last estimated date of egg release was, please visit the walk-in clinic to discuss with a nurse or doctor.
+If you’re not sure when your last estimated date of egg release was, please call our triage line on 020 3312 6614 to discuss with a nurse or doctor.

 Patient information leaflets